The Human Torch (Johnny Storm)

 Moths to the Flame

 Storm’s outgoing personality, brash attitude, and handsome features have attracted others to him since he was a young teenager, most especially females.
-Undoubtedly, the closest connection he claims to anyone in his life would be his sister Sue, who virtually raised him in the absence of their parents.
-The Storm siblings have seen many challenges to their familial love, but in the end they would sacrifice their lives for each other.
+Undoubtedly, the closest connection he claims to anyone in his life would be his sister Sue, who virtually raises him in the absence of their parents.
+The Storm siblings face many challenges to their familial love, but in the end they would sacrifice their lives for each other.
+Storm is also uncle to Sue and Reed’s two children, Franklin and Valeria.

-The closest friend Johnny possesses of all would be Ben Grimm, the Fantastic Four’s strongman and heart.
+The closest friend Johnny possesses of all would be Ben Grimm, AKA The Thing, the Fantastic Four’s strongman and heart.
 The Torch and the Thing squabble nearly constantly like children and purposefully try to get each other’s goat, but Storm and Grimm remain as close as brothers and know each other through and through.
-To a lesser extent, Reed Richards also stands as a brother figure to the Torch, but the two’s relationship has never extended as far as that between Johnny and Ben.
+To a lesser extent, Reed Richards also stands as a brother figure to the Torch, but the two’s relationship does not extend as far as that between Johnny and Ben.

 5'10"